-Our season has not started where someone can be full time up in the tip of the thumb.
+Our season has not started where someone can be full-time up in the tip of the thumb.
 We still had to go to work.
 So we decided to get a couple of bales for the suburban backyard and start the 12-week “cooking” process required to break down the fibrous matter into the lush soil-less material in which to plant.
-This offered us a chance to carefully hone skills required of our 12 bail garden up north.
+This offered us a chance to carefully hone the skills required of our 12 bail garden up north.
 We spent about two weeks alternating between spreading organic fertilizer (pee-you) and watering.

 Lots of Fertilizer and More Fertilizer

 The process to create an environment to grow plants in straw bales starts with water and fertilizer.
 We started with inexpensive organic chicken droppings and a commercial 10-10-10 blend of fertilizer.
 Consult with a reference guide available online on the best mix depending on your target crop.
-We alternated between watering one day, followed with a sprinkle of a small amount of fertilizer, 2-3 cups per bale, the next.
-This process begins to break down the fibers and soak in moisture and nutrients of the fertilizer.
+We alternated between watering one day, followed by a sprinkle of a small amount of fertilizer, 2-3 cups per bale, the next.
+This process begins to break down the fibers and soak in moisture and nutrients from the fertilizer.
 You begin to smell your progress in about a week.